nashcom/domino-startscript/docs/install_domino.md

 Download the latest version of the Domino Start script from the offical GitHub repository [release page](https://github.com/nashcom/domino-startscript/releases).

-If you want to download the software directly to your Linux machine, Curl is a very conventient way to download software.
+If you want to download the software directly to your Linux machine, Curl is a very convenient way to download software.

 Example for Version 3.7.0